Choosing the Right Houseplant

 Basic Care for Your Newly Adopted Plant

-Feed: Fertilize your plants when you water with a water soluble fertilizer about once per month.
-Johnson’s recommends ferti • lome All Purpose Water Soluble Plant Food or Nature’s Source All-Purpose Plant Food.
+•Feed: Fertilize your plants when you water with a water soluble fertilizer about once per month.
+Johnson’s recommends ferti•lome All Purpose Water Soluble Plant Food or Nature’s Source All-Purpose Plant Food.

-Johnson’s is here to help with all your questions or concerns you may have for the health of your plant.
+Johnson’s is here to help with all the questions or concerns you may have for the health of your plant.
 Give us a call or bring a concern into the store, and we’ll help you with the remedy.